 How much does it cost?

-Question Everything is free—if you get admitted, you automatically receive a full scholarship covering room and board, instruction, materials, etc.
+Applying to and participating in Question Everything is completely free.
+There are no fees at any stage—there’s no application fee, and if you get admitted, you automatically receive a full scholarship covering room and board, instruction, materials, field trips, transportation, etc.

 Why should you apply?

-• You’ll improve your critical thinking and reasoning skills in a fun environment.
+- You’ll improve your critical thinking and reasoning skills in a fun and supportive environment.

-• The program will provide help with the college application/ financial aid process.
+- The program will guide you through the college application and financial aid process.

-• You will be eligible for 3 college credits.
+- If you complete the program satisfactorily, you will receive 3 college credits.
 (But note that these credits may not transfer to all other colleges or universities.)

 Question Everything is funded by the Teagle Foundation’s Knowledge for Freedom Initiative